NathanNeurotic/ps2suitcase/Readme.md

    ```
    This writes `build/PSU Builder.app/` with the executable, icon, and `Info.plist`.
 Codesign and notarise as required for distribution.
 4. Include sample templates from `assets/templates/` in your distribution package so users can scaffold new projects quickly.

+## Workspace maintenance

+- Every crate under `crates/` should either ship in the released tooling or be
+  explicitly marked as experimental.
+If a package becomes unused, remove it from
+  the workspace to keep `cargo` builds predictable.
+- Run `cargo metadata --format-version 1` during CI or local checks after adding
+  or removing crates.
+This ensures the workspace manifest stays in sync with the
+  directories on disk and flags missing members early.

 ## Configuration (`psu.toml`)